microsoft/appcenter-sdk-apple/CONTRIBUTING.md

 ### Comments

 1. Use capital letter in the beginning of each comment and dot at the end.
-1. Provide documentation for each public class, method, property.
+1. Provide documentation for each public class, method and property.

 ## Thank You!